Truth, Lies, and Social Ties: When Image Concerns Fuel Fake News: Mathematical Appendix

+The probability of receiving a fake and surprising signal follows from these two probabilities and is $z_{0\mathcal{F}}^i=z_{0}^i-z_{0\mathcal{P}}^i=q(1-\beta)$.
 Given our above-defined notation, and assuming the claimed equilibrium probabilities $\kappa(1,H,\tilde{q})=\kappa(0,H,1)=\kappa(1,L,\tilde{q})=0$ and $\kappa(0,H,0)=1$, we can now define the relevant beliefs held by receivers about sender's ability $\theta_S$.
 If a surprising signal is relayed, there are three different beliefs to keep track of.
 A high ability receiver will check the signal's veracity and thus holds belief $\pi_{0\mathcal{F}}=0$ if the signal is fake.
 If the signal is proper, her belief is

 A low ability receiver does not know the signal's veracity and hence holds belief